ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

     * Decile of overall income distribution of our observations (`gpid`)
     * Tercile of overall income distribution of our observations (`tpid`)
     * Income groupings based on location of knot (`largegpid_*`), note, these vary by product.
-        * See the Paper Section A.7 for discussion of what these knots are.
+        * See the Paper Appendix Section C.3 for discussion of what these knots are.
     * Average values of the long run income covariate, within each CDD tercile (`avgInc_tgpid`)
     * Maximum values of the long run income covariate within each income group (`maxInc_largegpid_other_energy` and `maxInc_largegpid_electricity`)